chrisa23/Fibrous/README.md

 fiber.Schedule(ScheduledMethod, startWhen, repeatInterval);
 ```

 In version 3, Async Fibers were introduced.
-These work off of Func<Task> rather than Action delegates.  -- More to come --
+These work off of Func&lt;Task> rather than Action delegates.  -- More to come --

 Ports and Channels
 ------------------